 The color and model of Jean’s car matched her hair and her fingernails!

-Hey, there she is again!
+Hey, there she is again, let’s go!

 My sister Julie brought over this article published September 7, 1978 in a local Northbrook, Illnois newspaper.
+I wish I could see closer at which necklace she’s wearing, as Jean loved her jewelry!

 Taped books offer 2nd sight

-Here’s excerpts from the article ~
+Here’s excerpts from the news article ~

 Like many avid readers, Jean P Dodge reads 3 or 4 books a week.
 Unlike most other readers, she reads with her ears.
 Mrs. Dodge awoke last Easter to find her vision gone, destroyed by an un-diagnosed illness.
 That still mystifies doctors.
 She is one of the few local person who make use of free special library services for the visually and physically handicapped.